Want To Know A Little More About Batteries Used For Vaping? Read on..

 When you see that your 18650s wrap has become damaged in any way, this should send off alarm bells, it can lead to unequal heat distribution, battery short, battery venting (releasing of gases) and explosion.

 But a damaged wrapper doesn’t mean you have to buy an expensive new 18650…provided the actual battery isn’t damaged, all you need to to do is rewrap it.

 You can order wraps in the UK through the following links or just check out your regular vape shop or online store for 18650 wraps, most decent shops will stock them!

-Otherwise, ebay has some more affordable options, including whole rolls of shrink wrap that you can cut yourself.
+Otherwise, Amazon has some more affordable options, including whole rolls of shrink wrap that you can cut yourself.